harness/developer-hub/docs/continuous-integration/ci-technical-reference/ci-git-clone-step.md

 helpdocs_is_published: true
 ---

 This topic provides settings for the Git Clone step, which clones a repo to the pipeline workspace.
-This step is useful when you want to include multiple repositories in your build.
+This step is useful when you want to [include multiple repositories in your build](../use-ci/codebase-configuration/clone-and-process-multiple-codebases-in-the-same-pipeline.md).
 For example, suppose you maintain your code files in one repo and your build files (such as Dockerfiles) in a separate repo.
-In this case, you can set up your pipeline's **Build** stage to [clone your code files](../use-ci/codebase-configuration/create-and-configure-a-codebase.md) and then add a Git Clone step to clone your build files into your pipeline workspace.
+In this case, you can [configure the **Build** stage's codebase](../use-ci/codebase-configuration/create-and-configure-a-codebase.md) to clone your code files and then add a Git Clone step to clone your build files into the stage's workspace.

 :::info